-Depending on your physician's recommendation, you may receive up to six (6) HDR brachytherapy treatments while you are in the hospital.
-Treatments are done, typically twice daily, in the Department of Radiation Oncology Brachytherapy Suite.
+Depending on your physician's recommendation, you may receive anywhere between one (1) to three (3) HDR brachytherapy treatments while you are in the hospital.
+Treatments are done in the Department of Radiation Oncology Brachytherapy Suite.

 You will not see or feel the radiation.
 You may hear the machine humming but you will not feel any pain or discomfort.
 After the treatment is done, the radiation source is moved back into the storage machine.
 Once the treatment is complete, there is no residual radiation and you will not be "radioactive".
 The radiation therapist will come back and disconnect the cables.
-Your treatment requires you stay in the hospital as an inpatient for several days.
+If your treatment requires an overnight stay, you will then be taken back to your room, and your treatment will continue the following day.

 After your last treatment, the implant is removed from your perineum.
 This is done easily in the brachytherapy suite.
-Your epidural, foley catheter and IV will also be removed.
+Your foley catheter and IV will also be removed.
 Once you are able to do the following, you will be discharged home: